DopplerHQ/node-cli/README.md

 Options:
   -f, --fallback <DOTENV FILEPATH>  writes to this file on boot and read from it when you lose connection to the Doppler API.
-  --fr, --fallback-readonly         only read the fallback file -p, --pipeline <id>               pipeline id
+  --fr, --fallback-readonly         treat the fallback file as read-only -p, --pipeline <id>               pipeline id
   -e, --environment <name>          environment name --                                interpret everything after this option as part of the command to run